MengLiu90/AUKCAT-Neural-Network-Model-for-Kcat-Prediction/README.md

 ### 5-Fold Cross-Validation Evaluation
 This step is used to assess the generalization performance of the model.
 #### Model Training
-The original data ```./Datasets/Substrate_ec_species data/Original_data.csv``` was partitioned into 5 subsets.
+The original substrate data ```./Datasets/Substrate_ec_species_data/Original_data.csv``` was partitioned into 5 subsets.
 For each fold, four subsets together with their corresponding synthetic instances were used for training, and the remaining subset of the original data was used for evaluation.
 #### Trained Models
-The 5-fold cross-validation checkpoints for the multi-species substrate model are available in ```./Trained models/General models/Substrate_model_5_fold_cv/```.
+The 5-fold cross-validation checkpoints for the multi-species substrate model are available in ```./Trained_models/General_models/Substrate_model_5_fold_cv/```.

 ### Final Deployed Model
-This model is trained on the full set of original data and all synthetic data, and is used as the final deployed model for multi-species kcat prediction.
+This model is trained on the full set of original substrate data and all synthetic substrate data, and is used as the final deployed model for multi-species kcat prediction.

 #### Trained Model
-The trained multi-species kcat prediction model with substrate–EC–species inputs is available at ```./Trained_models/General_models/Substrate_model.pth```.
+The trained multi-species kcat prediction model with substrate–EC–species as inputs is available at ```./Trained_models/General_models/Substrate_model.pth```.
 #### Kcat Prediction Using the Trained model
 To predict the kcat from your data, simply run